sogeuni/sogeuni.github.io/content/abs/advanced-topics/debugging.md

 Specifies an action on receipt of a signal; also useful for debugging.

 > A _signal_ is a message sent to a process, either by the kernel or another process, telling it to take some specified action (usually to terminate).
-For example, hitting a [[../basic/special-characters#^CTLCREF|Control-C]] sends a user interrupt, an INT signal, to a running program.
+For example, hitting a [[special-characters#^CTLCREF|Control-C]] sends a user interrupt, an INT signal, to a running program.

 _A simple instance:_